This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Nevaeh’s laugh sounded like little tinkling bells.
 “I’m glad you’re having a good time, dude.
 Here — I think you’ll like this.”
 A few moments later, a sweet, serene voice filled the air.

 Let’s get out of this town,

 Drive out of the city, away from the crowds

 But this is gonna take me down

 The song sounded so different!
 “Wildest Dreams” was in my top songs playlist on Spotify, but this time, I could hear the beat and the backing track just as clearly as the vocals.
 It was ethereal.
-I couldn’t believe that I’d gone nineteen years without listening to music like this.
+I couldn’t believe that I’d gone eighteen years without listening to music like this.